FloodMapp wants to predict where water goes before it washes away your home – TechCrunch

 FloodMapp, a Brisbane, Australia-based startup, is aiming to wash out the old approaches to hydrology and predictive analytics and put in place a much more modern approach to help emergency managers and citizens know when the floods are coming — and what to do.

-CEO and co-founder Juliette Murphy has spent a lifetime in the water resources engineering field, and saw first hand the heavy destruction that water can cause.
+CEO and co-founder Juliette Murphy has spent a lifetime in the water resources engineering field, and saw firsthand the heavy destruction that water can cause.
 In 2011, she watched as her friend’s home was submerged in the midst of terrible flooding.
 The “water went right over the peak of her house,” she said.
 Two years later in Calgary, she saw the same situation again: floods and fear as friends tried to determine whether and how to evacuate.

 Those memories and her own professional career led her to think more about how to build better tools for disaster managers.
 She ultimately synced up with CTO and co-founder Ryan Prosser to build FloodMapp in 2018, raising $1.3 million AUD along with a matching grant.

-The company’s premise is simple: we have the tools to build real-time flooding models today, but we just have chosen not to take advantage of them.
+The company’s premise is simple: We have the tools to build real-time flooding models today, but we just have chosen not to take advantage of them.
 Water follows gravity, which means that if you know the topology of a place, you can predict where the water will flow to.
 The challenge has been that calculating second-order differential equations at high resolution remains computationally expensive.

 Murphy and Prosser decided to eschew the traditional physics-based approach that has been popular in hydrology for decades for a completely data-based approach that takes advantage of widely available techniques in machine learning to make those calculations much more palatable.
 “We do top down what used to be bottoms up,” Murphy said.
 “We have really sort of broken the speed barrier.”
 That work led to the creation of DASH, the startup’s real-time flood model.